-A non-counting question has sensors that return unique strings.
-For example, Get Tanium Client IP Address from all machines returns IP addresses, which are unique.
-When a Tanium Client is prompted to add its answer to the answer message, it adds a new string.
-On the Tanium Server, the data footprint for a non-counting question can be quite large.
+A non-counting question has sensors that return a unique answer string from each endpoint.
+For example, Get Computer ID from all machines returns unique answers.
+For a non-counting question, the Tanium Client adds a new string to the answer message instead of incrementing the tally for an existing string.
+Therefore, the data footprint for a non-counting question can be large on

-Use the AND operator in the get clause to specify multiple sensors.
-Results are grouped by the first sensor, then by the next sensor, and so on.
-The following example shows a question that uses multiple sensors.
+When you construct a question, use the AND operator in the get clause to specify multiple sensors.
+The Question Results page groups results by the first sensor, then by the next sensor, and so on, as the following example illustrates.

-A parameterized sensor accepts a value specified at the time the question is asked.
-The following example shows the File Exists sensor.
-The parser prompts you to specify a file path and file name.
+A parameterized sensor uses a value that you specify when entering the question in the Ask a Question field or Question Builder.
+The following example shows the Registry Value Data sensor.
+The Tanium Console prompts you to specify a registry path and value.

 Another example is the High CPU Processes sensor.
 You can specify a parameter that is the number of CPU processes to return from each machine.
-Let's say you want to get the top 5 highest CPU utilizing processes.
+For example, you might want to get the top 5 highest CPU utilizing processes.
 The question has the following syntax:

 Get High CPU Process from all machines

-For sensors with multiple parameters, you can pass an ordered list separated by a comma.
-For example, if you want to get the results of Tanium Action Log number 1 and get 10 lines of results, specify a parameter list as shown in the following example:
+For sensors with multiple parameters, you can specify an ordered list of comma-separated parameters.
+For example, to see the first 10 lines from the action log for the action with ID 1, specify a parameter list as follows:

 Get Tanium Action Log[1,10] from all machines

-You can use filters to craft questions that target fewer computers than "all machines".
-You often want to work with a set of computers that have a specific process name or value.
+You can use filters to create questions that target fewer endpoints than the default all machines.
+For example, the following advanced question targets only endpoints that have a specific process name or value.

 Filter expressions can match strings or regular expressions.
 The following table describes the supported filter operators as they appear when you use the Question Builder.
-The table also describes how some operators are normalized after you load them from the Question Builder or enter the expressions in the question bar.
+The table also describes how some operators are normalized after you load them from the Question Builder or enter the expressions in the Ask a Question field.